catreunion/classic-docu00/docs/hygraph/12Journey.md

 ## Implementing resolvers in our app

 A resolver is a function.
 It has the **same name as the field** that it populates the data for.
 It can fetch data from any data source.
 Data will be transformed into the shape that you request.

+Data resolvers in a GraphQL server can work with any number of data sources

+Resolver functions filter the data properties to match only what the query asks for.

 ```js title='server/src/resolvers.js'
 // declare a resolvers constant (an object)